whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

 First of all, [ACPI][] is a generic management interface which controls a lot of hardware functions on modern computers ranging from power and battery control to detecting external displays.
 It consists of a several configuration _tables_, one of which contains code for a virtual machine to be executed by an operating system kernel.
 The latter was added to make the system as flexible as possible.

-Theoretically, this system should have made hardware-specific chipset drivers unneccesary.
+Theoretically, this system should have made hardware-specific chipset drivers unnecessary.
 It is quite potent (not to say overblown) and is definitely able to accomplish the task; Macs are a good example, as they use ACPI extensively and correctly.

 In reality, however, PC-based hardware vendors would supply buggy and incomplete ACPI tables for their systems, and vendor lock-in appears not as the least reason to me.
 Therefore, such systems require numerous nontrivial workarounds, often flawed and undocumented.
 I've attempted to fix the ACPI itself for a particular computer instead.